dsnet/crypto/README.md

 likely caused by the system starting to be memory-throughput bound rather than CPU bound.

-For comparison, the system urandom device provided by Linux Mint 15 is capable of generating data at 15.8MB/s.
+For comparison, the system urandom device provided by Linux 3.8.0 is capable of generating data at 15.8MB/s.